ralabate/houdini-graph-editor-tools/README.md

 ## copy_and_offset.py

-Duplicates a curve onto its children and offsets the keyframes by 5 frames.
-Good for mechanical chains, tails, etc.
+Duplicates a curve onto its children and offsets the keyframes by five frames.
+Useful for setting up mechanical chains, tails, etc.

 I currently have this hotkey mapped to **Ctrl+Shift+O**.